U.S. Army Corps of Engineers, DoD.

 —Compliant with environmental and other laws including but not limited to National Environmental Policy Act, Endangered Species Act, Coastal Zone Management Act, and the National Historic Preservation Act.

-—Compliant with statutes related to Water Resources Development including but not limited to the various water resources provisions related to the authorized cost of projects, level of detail, separable elements, fish and wildlife mitigation, project justification, matters to be addressed in planning, and the 1958 Water Supply Act.
+—Compliant with statutes and regulations related to water resources development including various water resources provisions related to the authorized cost of projects, level of detail, separable elements, fish and wildlife mitigation, project justification, matters to be addressed in planning, and the 1958 Water Supply Act.

-—Feasibility study proposals submitted by non-Federal interests if authorized, are for the study only.
-Once a decision document is completed in accordance with Executive Branch policies and procedures, the Secretary will determine what projects to recommend for authorization.
+Feasibility study proposals submitted by non-Federal interests are for the study only.
+If Congressional authorization of a feasibility study results from inclusion in the Annual Report, it is anticipated that such authorization would be for the study, not for construction.
+Once a decision document is completed in accordance with Executive Branch policies and procedures, the Secretary will determine whether to recommend the project for authorization.

-—Section 902 of WRDA 1986 established a process for reauthorizing USACE projects.
-A post authorization report is required to be completed to support an increase to the 902 limit.
+Section 902 of WRDA 1986 establishes a maximum authorized cost for projects (902 limit).
+A Post Authorization Change Report (PACR) is required to be completed to support potential modifications, updates to project costs, and an increase to the 902 limit.
 Authority to undertake a 902 study is inherent in the project authority, so no authority is required to proceed with the study.
-The post authorization change report is the basis for the Administration to seek reauthorization to increase the 902 limit.
+Since these PACRs support project modifications, they may be considered for inclusion in the Annual Report if a report's recommendation requires Congressional authorization.

-The Secretary shall include in the Annual Report to Congress on Future Water Resources Development a certification stating that each feasibility report, proposed feasibility study, and proposed modification to an authorized water resources development project or feasibility study included in the annual report meets the criteria established in Section 7001 of WRRDA 2014.
+The Secretary shall include in the Annual Report to Congress on Future Water Resources Development a certification stating that each feasibility report, proposed feasibility study, and proposed modification to an authorized water resources development project or feasibility study included in the Annual Report meets the criteria established in Section 7001 of WRRDA 2014, as amended.

-Please contact the appropriate division office or use the contact information above to assist with researching and identifying existing authorizations and existing USACE decision documents.
+Please contact the appropriate district office or use the contact information above for assistance in researching and identifying existing authorizations and existing USACE decision documents.
 Those proposals that do not meet the criteria will be included in an appendix table included in the Annual Report to Congress on Future Water Resources Development.
 Proposals in the appendix table will include a description of why those proposals did not meet the criteria.

 End Supplemental Information